100 Years of History

 The inaugural ceremony was held in the Brisbane Exhibition Hall on 22 July 1918 and the official statement from the PMSA, in part, said:

 The education of our young people is to us a matter of vital concern and we felt we ought to be doing more than we have done to surround them with influences which would help to strengthen their Christian faith and to form in them Christian character.
 We seek no assistance ….. from anyone save from those who think with us and are friends of education and of the Christian way.

 The composition of the PMSA Board has changed over time.
 In its early years, members of the clergy tended to predominate.
 But towards the latter part of the century, lay members have been in the majority to ensure a balance of skills, experience and qualifications on the Board.

 The PMSA and our schools have made a major contribution to Christian education in Queensland.
 The reason the original joint venture, which began in 1918, has been successful is largely because of the dedication of those men and women who have served its cause so faithfully and well over so many years.
 This dedication continues, giving confidence for the continued success of the PMSA’s work and our schools.

 In 2018, the PMSA commemorates 100 years of providing an outstanding education and guiding young people with values for life.
 In a new era of education, the PMSA continues to work hard to evolve and change for the future benefit of all schools.

 A detailed history of the Presbyterian and Methodist Schools Association is in the book ‘For the Good of the Community’ by Dr Noel Quirke to celebrate the 75th anniversary of the PMSA.
-Please contact the PMSA corporate office for a copy.
+Please contact the PMSA Group Office for a copy.